Why Therapy Is Crucial For Refugee Children

 During DBT, you can expect to undergo the therapy’s main components: group skills training, individual therapy, and phone coaching.
 It involves learning behavioral skills, applying them in real-life events, and getting adequate support to boost motivation.

-How effective is DBT for a borderline personality disorder?
+How effective is DBT for borderline personality disorder?

 DBT has been developed specifically for treating BPD, targeting three behavior categories of the condition that may hinder recovery.
 It includes life-threatening behaviors, therapy-interfering behaviors, and quality-of-life-interfering behavior.
 Hence, it addresses the present challenges and harmful behaviors that the patient is facing and their recovery behaviors.